AlbrechtL/welle.io/README.md

 }
   ```

-6. Build dab-rpi
+6. Build welle.io
-7. Run dab-rpi and enjoy it
+7. Run welle.io and enjoy it

 Windows 10
 ---
-This sections shows how to compile dab-rpi with GUI_3 on Windows 10.
+This sections shows how to compile welle.io with GUI_3 on Windows 10.
 Windows 7 should also be possible but is not tested.

 1. Install QT 5.7 including the QT Charts and mingw modules by using the the "Qt Online Installer for Windows" https://www.qt.io/download-open-source/
-2. Clone dab-rpi https://github.com/JvanKatwijk/dab-rpi.git e.g. by using [TortoiseGit](https://tortoisegit.org).
+2. Clone welle.io https://github.com/AlbrechtL/wello.io.git e.g. by using [TortoiseGit](https://tortoisegit.org).
-3. Clone the dab-rpi Windows libraries https://github.com/AlbrechtL/dab-rpi_win_libs.git.
+3. Clone the welle.io Windows libraries https://github.com/AlbrechtL/dab-rpi_win_libs.git.
-4. Start QT Creator and open the project file "dab-rpi.pro" inside the folder "dab-rpi".
+4. Start QT Creator and open the project file "welle.io.pro" inside the folder "welle.io".
-5. Edit "dab-rpi.pro" and adapt it to your needs.
+5. Edit "welle.io.pro" and adapt it to your needs.
 This example is tested with the following settings:

   ```
 win32 {